kandhati/myfirstproject/README.md

-This is my 1st project
+This is my 1st project, Hello Chandra garu, ella vunnaru ?